walterisbrown/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 1. Dam and Daughter — One cow & her daughter.
 May be from 2 members.

 1. Produce of Dam — Two offspring of | cow.
-May be from 3 members.
+May be from 2 members.

 1. Members Herd Exhibited by 1 member — Arthur Williams Award — 3 animals, any
 age, same breed, any breeds.

 1. Club Herd — 5 animals — of which at least two must be from classes 1-7.
 Opento all clubs.

-###  SHOWMANSHIP & FITTING CLASSES (Taursiay)
+###  SHOWMANSHIP & FITTING CLASSES (Thursday)

 $2.00/class

-- Novice Class Division A: Member 8 years of age (as of January 1, 2018) who has never shown before.
+- Novice Class Division A: Member 8 years of age (as of January 1, 2021) who has never shown before.

-- Novice Class Division B: Member 9-12 years of age (as of January 1, 2019) and under who have not shown an animal before.
+- Novice Class Division B: Member 9-12 years of age (as of January 1, 2021) and under who have not shown an animal before.
 NOTE: Superintendents reserve the right to divide classes according to size.

-- Junior Division : 11 years of age and under as of January 1, 2019
+- Junior Division : 11 years of age and under as of January 1, 2021
 Junior Champion Showman-All First Place showmen compete from Junior Division Showmanship classes.

-- Intermediate Division: 12 to 14 years of age as of Jan 1, 2019.
+- Intermediate Division: 12 to 14 years of age as of Jan 1, 2021.

 - Intermediate Champion Showman & All First Place Winners from Intermediate classes.

-- Senior Division: Age 15 to 18 years as of January 1, 2019.
+- Senior Division: Age 15 to 18 years as of January 1, 2021.

 - Senior Champion Showman--All First Place winners from Senior Showmanship division classes.
 (In the event that the First Place winner in this class is a previous winner, then